 Until sufficient force is developed to move the object, the muscular contraction is isometric (static).

 With a heavier object such as a very heavy barbell in a deadlift, it stands to reason that more force must be generated before any movement occurs and this will inevitably take more time, perhaps 0.3-0.4secs.

+Hopefully this has given you a good grounding in strength, speed and power.
 In Part 2 we will look at the Force-Velocity Curve.